brianscan14/FE-1st-Milestone-Project/README.md

 ##### Known Bugs

 In Internet Explorer the 'Yule' and 'Bealtaine' blog titles do not appear in their correct downward text-orientation.
-I searched this problem using [can I use](https://caniuse.com/#search=text-orient) and unfortunately this is a known bug with IE that cannot be remedied.
+I searched this problem using [can I use](https://caniuse.com/#search=text-orient) and unfortunately this is a known bug with IE that cannot be remedied. '<br>' could be used but this isn't good practice.

 ### **Deployment**
 Cloud9 was utilised for this project, changes were committed to git and pushed to GitHub as they were made using this IDE.
 To deploy this page to GitHub pages from its GitHub repository, you need to: